Shiva (1989 Telugu film): Filming

 Varma read about steadicam in American Cinematographer, and enquired about the possibility of a similar camera in India.
 After learning that steadicam was available in Chennai for four years and was already obsolete, Varma decided to use it despite Gopala Reddy's apprehension.
 Varma chose Rasool Ellore over Rajiv Menon and Deenpal to assist Gopala Reddy with the steadicam.
 Principal photography began on 16 February 1989, and wrapped in 55 working days.
-Except for three days in Chennai, the film was shot in Andhra Pradesh.
+Except for three days in Chennai, the film was shot in Telangana and Andhra Pradesh.

 The scenes of the protagonist's college life were filmed at Keyes High school, near Secunderabad Junction railway station.
 A school wall was demolished, and a gate was repaired for the film's opening scene.
 Raghuvaran was carried away during the shoot of few action sequences and slapped Brahmaji for nearly six times in a row.
 To avoid such issues in the case of murder scenes, Varma decided to complete a few of them by using plain close-ups of the victims.